|"With every mistake we must surely be learning." [George Harrison]|

 - Language Program Director: Hartmut Rastalsky (3214 MLB).
 Your instructor may pass some questions on to Hartmut.
 Let Hartmut know if you notice broken links or find a great learning resource!

 - English Grammar for Students of German: This book explains English grammar simply, with lots of English & German examples to compare and contrast.
 It's the ideal remedy if you're having difficulty understanding the grammar explanations you encounter in class and for homework.
 We recommend that you read the relevant sections of the book quickly, like a novel, but that you read them multiple times, to let the material slowly sink in.
-The book is available at the campus bookstores as recommended reading for this course.
+Additional resources are available on the book's website (e.g. a review booklet & answer key).
+The book is available at the campus bookstores as recommended reading for this course, or you can buy the eBook version.
 You can borrow a copy in order to decide if you would like to buy the book - just ask your instructor!

 - LS&A Academic Advising ((734) 764-0332; 1255 Angell Hall).
 If you are falling behind or doing poorly in one or more courses, or just want advice on how to study more effectively, please make an appointment to see an academic advisor as soon as possible: the earlier you try to address the problem, the better your chances of solving it.
 If you are not an LS&A student, please consult the Academic Advising Office for your school.